danielbodnar/awesome-stars/README.md

 ## typescript

+- [aralroca/diff-dom-streaming](https://github.com/aralroca/diff-dom-streaming) - HTML Streaming Over the Wire! 🥳  Diff DOM algorithm with streaming to make only the necessary modifications, insertions and deletions between a DOM node and an HTML stream reader.
 - [Scriptim/bash-prompt-generator](https://github.com/Scriptim/bash-prompt-generator) - Customize your Bash Prompt by setting the PS1 variable.
 - [pipelight/pipelight](https://github.com/pipelight/pipelight) - Tiny automation pipelines.
 Bring CI/CD to the smallest projects.
 Self-hosted, Lightweight, CLI only.
 - [aduros/wasm4](https://github.com/aduros/wasm4) - Build retro games using WebAssembly for a fantasy console.